nilmtk/nilmtk/docs/manual/user_guide/install.md

 We recommend using
 [Anaconda](https://store.continuum.io/cshop/anaconda/), which bundles
 togther most of the required packages.
 Please download Anaconda for Python 2.7.x.
-We do not currently support Python 3.

 After installing Anaconda, please do the following.
 We have two sections below:
 [one for Linux or OSX](#install-on-ubuntu-like-linux-variants-debian-based-or-osx) and another [section for Windows](#install-on-windows).

+## Python 3

+Python 3 support is experimental.
+On Ubuntu, run `sudo apt-get install python3-tk`.

 ### Install on Ubuntu like Linux variants (debian based) or OSX